-> I started my journey by taking a cloth diapering class.
+I started my journey by taking a cloth diapering class.
 It’s a short introduction to all the overwhelming information there is on cloth, and a good way to decide whether or not it is for you.
-I took mine at the Nappy Shoppe in Plano, Texas, a crunchy friendly store that sells new and used diapers among other crunchy mom accessories.
+I took mine at a local small business.
 It was here that I first learned about the different types of cloth diapers, and where I bought the majority of my diapering tools.

 There are three main types of diapers that I use on my baby: the pocket diaper, the flat or prefold and waterproof cover, and the all in one (AIO).
 All my diapers are one size fits all, so I don’t ever have to worry about sizing as baby grows.
 The Velcro or snaps on the diapers allows the diaper to grow alongside baby.